ankur-bohra/stroll-plus/README.md

 # stroll
 Automatically join zoom links.
-Without the browser.
+Without a browser.

 ## About